 In any case, I posted a Comment on Gregory addressing Gregory et al. a 2009 British Medical Journal article, and a Comment on Harper addressing Harper et al., a 2008 article in Cancer Epidemiology Biomarkers and Prevention (CEBP), both of which involved discussions of survival (or other favorable outcome) disparities while in fact examining adverse outcome disparities.
 And in observing a number of recent articles raising the same issue, I came to realize that this pattern of discussing survival disparities but analyzing mortality disparities seems especially common with regard to cancer-related disparities (as in the study by Harper et al. just mentioned).
 There seem to be two related reasons for this.
 The first is that most rates of cancer survival (or mortality) are in ranges where the choice of which outcome to analyze seems less intuitively obvious to the researcher than in the case of many other health issues (though not healthcare issues, as discussed in and infra]).
 The second, which likely stems somewhat from the first, is that cancer prognoses are so often couched in terms of x-year survival rates.
 For the same reasons, regardless of whether the authors correctly characterize what they are analyzing, there is more variation as to which outcome is analyzed than in the case of most other health outcomes.

-A much-publicized 2009 article in CEBP by Tehranifar illustrates several aspects of the matter.
+A much-publicized 2009 article in CEBP by Tehranifar et al. illustrates several aspects of the matter.
 The article purported to analyze relative racial differences in cancer according to level of treatability.
 But it in fact analyzed relative differences in mortality.
 As discussed above, SR would tend toward causing larger relative differences in mortality rates among more treatable cancers (where mortality is lower) but smaller relative differences in survival rates in those cancers.
 Unfortunately, the authors presented no actual survival rates for any cancers and only graphically presented the survival rates according to level of treatability.
 Figure 1 of the article nevertheless allows one to derive estimates of the actual rates, and, for example, those estimates indicate that the black-white relative difference in mortality and survival both increase with increasing level of treatability.
-That would tend to indicate that, in a meaningful sense, the difference in factors driving black-white outcome differences are greater for more treatable cancers than for less treatable cancers.
+That would tend to indicate that, in a meaningful sense, the strength of the forces in factors driving black-white outcome differences is greater for more treatable cancers than for less treatable cancers.
 But, as discussed below, data on particular cancers might show varying patterns.
 And with regard to all treatable cancers, as treatment improves and survival rates increase further, the increases in survival rates may well be attended by decreasing relative differences in survival but increasing relative differences in mortality.[vi]

 Issues regarding particular cancers and the importance of distinguishing mortality differences from survival differences can be further illustrated by two articles that caught my attention when creating the first few (early February 2010) versions of this item.
 In a 2002 article in the Journal of the American Medical Association, Bach et al. undertook to “estimate the magnitude of overall and cancer-specific survival differences between blacks and whites who receive comparable treatment for similar-stage cancer.”
 But the authors in fact analyzed differences in terms of relative differences in mortality, finding such differences generally to be modest, save for a breast cancer, cancer of the uterine corpus, and cancer of the bladder.
 In order to understand the true meaning and implications of these findings as to different types of cancer, one would need to see the actual rates (not shown in the article).
 One could then determine whether the observed patterns might be different if one in fact examined survival rather than mortality and also endeavor to quantify the outcome differences in ways that are not affected by the overall prevalence of the outcome (as in the final column of Table 1 supra).